JMuckian94/Allstar-Gyms-MS1/README.md

 - To stand out as a brand in peoples minds
 - As a user, I want to have access to the gyms assoicated social media so I can be part of their community.

+### User Requirements and Expectations

+#### Requirements

+- Striking and attractive overall design
+- Easy to navigate using the navigation bar and other interactive elements
+- Relevant information including everything a potential customer could be looking for
+- Clear and concise information regarding pricing and policy
+- Appropriate contact and location information including contact form

+#### Expectations

+- I can quickly find the info I am looking for
+- I wont be confused, distracted, or discouraged by the website layout
+- I expect the navigation links to work and take me to where I need to go
+- I expect the website to be responsive and intuitive on mobile, tablet, or desktop
+- I expect the website to assist with the customers journey in joining up
+- I want social media or any other expernal links on the page to open up a new tab in the browser